 Eyelid surgery is designed to smooth the contours surrounding the upper and/or lower eyelids, giving patients the opportunity to look more energetic and youthful.
-The eyes are often considered the most expressive part of the face—unfortunately, signs of aging or exhaustion in the delicate area surrounding the eyes can belie messages about how you feel.
+The eyes are often considered the most expressive part of the face.
+Unfortunately, signs of aging or exhaustion in the delicate eye area can belie messages about how you feel.
 If your eyelids are droopy, puffy, or rimmed by dark circles, you may appear tired, unhappy, or even angry.
-At our practice, eyelid surgery—medically referred to as blepharoplasty—can remove excess fat and droopy skin from the upper and lower eyelids, typically resulting in a brighter, more rested appearance.
+At our practice, eyelid surgery — medically referred to as blepharoplasty — can remove excess fat and droopy skin from the upper and lower eyelids, resulting in a brighter, more rested appearance.

 - BLEPHAROPLASTY BENEFITS